Cam Newton: Relationships and children

-Newton has nine children; five of which he has with former girlfriend, Kia Proctor.
-The total of eight children include two children from his partners’ previous relationships.
+Newton has nine children; five of whom he has with former girlfriend, Kia Proctor.
+The total of nine children include two children from his partners’ previous relationships.
 Newton has stated, “I proudly say I have 8 children.
 Six biologically through me.
 And I don’t believe in stepchildren […] What my biological kids get, everybody gets.
 I don’t have no favorites.
 I’m raising kings and queens.”

 In mid-2019, Newton fathered a son with an Instagram model months before his fourth child with Proctor was born.
 Newton and Proctor split later that year as a result of the affair.

 In 2024, Newton also fathered a daughter with actress and comedian Jasmin Brown.
 In May 2025, Brown announced that the couple were expecting another child, which will be Newton’s ninth.

 Diet and lifestyle

 Newton was a self-proclaimed pescetarian.
 As of March 2019, he has become a vegan.
-A few dietitians have claimed that the change in diet may have delayed his injury recovery the following season, especially if not done properly.

 Newton is a Christian.
 He spoke about his faith after winning the 2011 BCS National Championship Game, saying: "It's just a God thing.
 I thank God every single day.
 I'm just His instrument and He's using me on a consistent basis daily."

 On December 9, 2014, Newton was involved in a car crash in Charlotte where his vehicle flipped, and he suffered two back fractures.